glin/reactable/README.md

   defaultPageSize = 10,      # Default page size
   pageSizeOptions =          # Page size options
     c(10, 25, 50, 100),
   showPagination = NULL,     # Show pagination?
-Defaults to TRUE unless the table fits on all page sizes minRows = 1,               # Minimum number of rows to show striped = TRUE,            # Zebra-stripe rows? highlight = TRUE,          # Highlight rows on hover?
+Defaults to TRUE if the table fits on one page minRows = 1,               # Minimum number of rows to show striped = TRUE,            # Zebra-stripe rows? highlight = TRUE,          # Highlight rows on hover?